-- Q. New approach is not reaching grassroots.
-Teacher / not getting proper academic support / less exposure to language / less knowledge on new pedagogy / Unable to create language atmosphere in classroom / teachers need support in new pedagogy. - Some inputs are already given related to the new approach in the form of Teacher training, Teacher module and Teleconferences.
+Q. New approach is not reaching grassroots.
+Teacher / not getting proper academic support/less exposure to language/less knowledge on new pedagogy / Unable to create language atmosphere in classroom/teachers need support in new pedagogy.

+• Already some inputs have reached the teachers related to the new approach i.e. Discourse oriented pedagogy in our state since 2007 in the form of Teacher training, Teacher module and Teleconferences.
 Efforts shall be intensified to reach all teachers with more theoretical clarity and materials.
-MRC and CRC and Subject Forums will be involved in the coming days to achieve this.
+MRC and CRC and Subject Forums will be involved in coming days.

-Q. Teachers have no clarity in TLP/Poor learning outcomes in language classroom/misconceptions in ELT/unable to complete syllabus.
+Q. Teachers have no clarity in TLP/Poor learning outcomes in language classroom/misconception in ELT/unable to complete syllabus.

-- Once the teacher understands the problems in present ELT, and feel the need for change, the new pedagogy will address all his classroom problems.
-With the help of on job support, material and training, the teacher's confidence in new approach can be boosted. - Q. Without teaching alphabet it is not possible to teach English/ Teaching English takes time/ unable to provide appropriate activities. - Alphabet doesn't give sense or meaning to the child as language is a system and it has to be learnt holistically.
+• Once the teacher understand the problems in present ELT, and feel the need for change, the new pedagogy will address all his classroom problems.
+With the help of on job support, material and training the teacher's confidence in new approach can be boosted.

+Q. Without teaching alphabet it is not possible to teach English/Teaching English take time/ unable to provide appropriate activities.

+• Alphabet doesn't give sense or meaning to the child as language is a system and it has to be learnt holistically.
 We learnt our mother tongue in a natural way.
-In the alphabetic method, we are not utilizing the child's experiences and are teaching without meaning.
+In the alphabetic method we are not utilizing the child's experiences and are teaching without meaning.
 The new approach is based on the child's experience.